 “OH, FOR THE LOVE OF GOD!”

 He felt his chest seize, and the hair on the back of his neck stand up.
-Eric’s screams didn’t sound like silly histrionics.
+Eric’s screams didn’t sound like mere histrionics.
 Instead, they seemed to indicate something greater, as if the client had discovered a terrible truth about the world that only he could see.
 Fainter sounds then joined the client’s bellows: the unmistakable sounds of human laughter.
 These muted peals came from the surrounding apartments, one on top of another, until it seemed as if the entire hallway was cracking up.

 “OH, FOR THE LOVE OF GOD!”